seladb/PcapPlusPlus/SECURITY.md

 - If applicable, a data sample (preferably `pcap/pcapng`) to reproduce
 - If known, any mitigations or fixes for the issue

-This project follows a 30-day disclosure timeline.
+This project follows a 30-day disclosure timeline for private vulnerability reports.
 Vulnerabilities will be listed in GitHub issues 30 days after the report is received, with the `vulnerability` tag :unlock:.

+If you already looked at the code and found the root cause - that's great :four_leaf_clover:!
+You can create a GitHub pull request as soon as possible with fix to keep safe everyone.